 Posts on Make Every Day an Event may contain affiliate links which means we may earn a small commission on purchases at no extra cost to you.
 To learn more, please read our full disclosure here.

 - Combine baking soda, citric acid and corn starch in a mixing bowl.

 - Blend all the ingredients together with a whisk.

 If you want to make your bath bombs heart shaped, you’ll need to use a silicon mold.
-Here’s the one I purchased and it worked great:
+Here’s the one I used.

 Next, cut fresh or dried flowers.
-I used hot pink carnations.
+I chose hot pink carnations.

 Place the cut petals at the bottom of the molds.

 Looking for another great gift idea?
-Hot chocolate bombs are another easy-to-make, DIY gift.
+Heart-shaped Hot chocolate bombs are another easy-to-make, DIY gift.

 And here are other great ideas you’ll love!